jonzarecki/mapnik-image-render/README.md

 # mapnik-image-render
-Example project to render images using python-mapnik
+Example project for rendring images with `python-mapnik`